Find out information about each type of application and access the relevant application form.

 Submitting a building notice application

-Please visit the Planning Portal website to complete the building notice online application form.
+Visit the Planning Portal website to complete the building notice online application form

 We will also need to receive: